aspose-cells/Aspose.Cells-Products/cells/en/cpp/merger/merge-xlt-to-csv/_index.md

 {{% blocks/products/pf/agp/content h2="Merge XLT to CSV in C++ Online for Free" %}}

-The following example demonstrates how to merge XLT to CSV in C++.
+The following example demonstrates how to merge XLT to CSV in Aspose.Cells for C++.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLT to CSV.
 Upload your files, call Workbook.Combine method for merging files, and then save it to CSV file.
 If you develop code in C++, this will be simpler than it sounds.
 See C++ example that merges XLT to CSV.